PennLINC/aslprep/README.rst

 Principles
 ----------

-*ASLPrep* is built around three principles:
+*ASLPrep* is built on the following principles:

-1. **Robustness** - The pipeline adapts the preprocessing steps depending on the input dataset and should provide results as good as possible independently of scanner make, scanning parameters or presence of additional correction scans (such as fieldmaps).
+1. **Robustness** - The pipeline adapts the preprocessing steps depending on the input dataset and should provide results as good as possible independently of scanner make, scanning parameters

-2. **Ease of use** - Thanks to dependence on the BIDS standard, manual parameter input is reduced to a minimum, allowing the pipeline to run in an automatic fashion.
+2. **Ease of use** - With the BIDS input, little or no parameter are required  which allowing the pipeline to run in an automatic fashion

-3. **"Glass box"** philosophy - Automation should not mean that one should not visually inspect the results or understand the methods.
-   Thus, *ASLPrep* provides visual reports for each subject, detailing the accuracy of the most important processing steps.
+3. **"Glass box"** Thus, *ASLPrep* provides visual reports for each subject, detailing theaccuracy of the most important processing steps.
    This, combined with the documentation, can help researchers to understand the process and decide which subjects should be kept for the group level analysis.